Get insider access

 Recommended Settings

-• Local Dimming: Some LED TVs include a feature that darkens the backlight to make blacks extra dark, and sometimes this feature even makes highlights even brighter.
+• Local Dimming: Some LED TVs include a feature that darkens the backlight to make blacks extra dark, and sometimes, this feature even makes highlights even brighter.
 Local dimming isn't always perfect, as it could cause blooming around bright objects.
-Learn more about local dimming
+Learn more about local dimming.

 • Contrast: The contrast setting increases the brightest white, which could help increase the overall luminosity.
 However, changing this setting also affects picture quality, so we don't recommend changing it for the most part.

-• Brightness: Opposite of contrast, the brightness setting controls the black level, and on some TVs, the setting itself is called 'Black Level'.
+• Black Level: On some TVs, it's often simply just called 'Brightness,' as that's exactly what this setting controls.
 Decreasing it makes blacks darker, but that means you can easily lose details, so we don't recommend changing it.

 • Eco Mode/Light sensor: Some TVs use a sensor to detect how much light is in the room and adjust the backlight accordingly.
-It can be helpful, but it can also change the brightness often while you're watching, so it's best to turn it off.
+This can be helpful, but it can also change the brightness often while you're watching, so it's best to turn it off.

 Conclusion